-We have a special interest in working with undergraduate students majoring in government, communications, media, or a related field with a passion to improve democracy in the US.
-Students (and other US citizens) who want to intern with Democracy onAir this fall can submit their resume with an introductory email articulating why you are interested in being a Democracy onAir intern and include a link, if appropriate, to your relevant academic program (internship, capstone project, research project etc.) to: firstname.lastname@example.org.
+We have a special interest in working with undergraduate and graduate students majoring in government, communications, media, or a related field with a passion to improve democracy in the US.
+Students (and other US citizens) who want to intern with Democracy onAir this year can submit their resume along with an introductory email articulating why you are interested in being a Democracy onAir intern and include a link, if appropriate, to your relevant academic program (internship, capstone project, research project etc.) to: firstname.lastname@example.org.

-US onAir is a growing coalition of individuals and organizations creating a new kind of digital democracy network.
-Participation in US onAir is open to all US citizens and qualifying organizations.
+US Democracy onAir is a growing coalition of individuals and organizations creating a new kind of digital democracy network.
+Participation is open to all US citizens and qualifying organizations.
 Democracy onAir, a nonpartisan 501c3 nonprofit, is providing the technology, curation, and organizational support needed to establish a dynamic, evolving network.

 The primary internship benefits beyond helping to reinvigorate democracy are intended to be career-enhancing: